How to Snuff Out Bad Smells in Your House

 It’s easy for mold and mildew to grow in washing machines, especially if you have a front-load machine.
 One way on how to get rid of the odor in your house is try washing away the smell by using 2 cups of bleach in a cycle with hot water.
 You can also purchase Affresh tablets to use in a cycle to kill odors.
 Also, be sure to leave the machine door open between uses.
 Fix a smelly washing machine.

 Sewer smells in the basement aren’t out-of-the-ordinary.
 First, you’ll have to determine the source of the smell, as it could be trapped water under a floor drain, a clogged drain or even a cracked sewer line.
 Follow this checklist to figure out the cause of your stinky basement.
+Then, pick up one of these best basement odor eliminators to make your basement smell as fresh as a daisy.

 The tried-and-true solution to refrigerator odor is an open box of baking soda.
 Sodium bicarbonate attracts and eliminates odors.
 Just make sure to change it once a year.
 Clean a stinky fridge with these tips.